christinanelson/curtina.github.io/index.md

   - [Student wellness hub](https://www.mcgill.ca/wellness-hub/)
     - For students' holistic health and wellness needs.
 It provides access to basic physical and mental health services, as well as health promotion and peer support programs
   - [Empower Me](http://studentcare.ca/rte/en/McGillUniversityundergraduatestudentsSSMU_EmpowerMe_EmpowerMe)
+    - "Empower me is a mental health and wellness service that seeks to contribute to a resilient student community by supporting existing on-campus and Studentcare mental health resources.
+Empower Me allows students to connect with qualified counsellors, consultants, and life coaches for a variety of issues."
   - [Health Services and Resources for Postdoctoral Scholars](https://pgss.mcgill.ca/en/health-and-wellness-committee)
   - [McGill Students' Nightline](https://nightline.ssmu.ca/)
   - [Resources for staff](https://www.mcgill.ca/hr/benefits)